Service

 When a senior types “Medicare agent near me” or “final expense help” into Google, a three-result map pack loads above the regular results.
 Local SEO is the work of landing your agency in that pack — and in the local organic results just below it — for the searches that actually produce in-person and phone clients in your service area.

 This is a distinct job from ranking a blog nationally.
-Local ranking runs on its own signals, its own competition (the agents in your zips, not carriers), and its own page types.
+Local ranking runs on its own signals, its own competition (the agents in your zips, not carriers), and its own page types — it is one layer of the full SEO playbook for insurance agents, not a substitute for it.
 This page covers how the local pack is won and what a real local program builds.

 The three signals that decide the local pack